Using Primary Sources

 You will discover that some sources can be both primary and secondary, depending on the questions you’re asking or thesis statement you’re trying to support.
 You’ll also find that the terms “analyze, interpret, and evaluate” sometimes are used interchangeably in discussions about primary and secondary sources.
 Regardless, as a historian, your job is to gather as much evidence as you can, look at all sides of the issue as you critically review the material, and draw conclusions about the causes, effects, and historical context of your topic.

-Internet resources can facilitate history day research, but you should remember that judges look for a balance among books, documents, interviews, websites, and other primary and secondary materials in an entry's annotated bibliography.
-You cannot become an effective historian if you only sit in front of your computer.
-You have to go to libraries, archives, and historic sites.
-You have to call people on the telephone or visit them in person.
+Internet resources can facilitate Florida History Day research, but you should remember that judges look for a balance among books, documents, interviews, websites, and other primary and secondary materials in an entry's annotated bibliography.
+Effective historians find inspiration and information from computers, libraries, archives, historic sites and by calling and visiting with relevant people in person.

 Defining Primary Sources

 Numerous websites exist that define and describe primary and secondary sources.
 Five excellent examples include: